-Imagine this: you have been crammed onto a 90 foot sailing ship with 127 other people for more than two months—66 days to be exact.
+Imagine this: You have been crammed onto a 90-foot sailing ship with 127 other people for more than two months—66 days to be exact.
 This isn’t any cruise ship, either.
-There are no bathrooms (people just wash up on deck and throw waste overboard); food is scarce and mostly stale; and since this is the open, churning Atlantic ocean, people are seasick all over the place.
-Finally, finally, you have reached land…but with no sign of civilization as you know it.
+There are no bathrooms (people just wash up on deck and throw waste overboard), food is scarce and mostly stale, and the churning Atlantic leaves people seasick all over the place.
+Finally, you have reached land, but with no sign of civilization as you know it.

 In other words, you’re standing in the shoes of our Pilgrim ancestors.